The Fragility of Sparsity: Conclusions

 We have argued, using empirical evidence and theoretical arguments, that \acp{SBE} display a lack of robustness to the specification of the control matrix.
-In two of the three applications we have examined, the sampling uncertainty in the \acp{SBE} is smaller than the range of variation in the estimates under alternative specifications; in the third it is of comparable magnitude.
-Two reasons underlie this sensitivity.
+In the three applications we have examined, the range of variation in the \ac{SBE} estimates under equally plausible alternative specifications is of the same order of magnitude as sampling uncertainty.
+Two reasons underlie this fragility.
 First, whether a small number of covariates can account for the bulk of the confounding depends on the particular specification of the control matrix: even if the sparsity assumption holds under a particular way of expressing the column space of the controls, most alternative plausible normalizations do not admit a sparse approximation.
-Second, it may be the case that there exists no normalization of the control matrix admitting a sparse approximation.
+Second, it may be the case no control matrix in a large class of normalizations admits a sparse approximation.

-A hallmark of robust empirical analysis is the defense of key assumptions on substantive grounds.
-To ensure robustness of the results, researchers leveraging \acp{SBE} need to likewise give substantive arguments why sparsity should hold under the chosen specification of the control matrix.